-Beetroot hummus looks amazing; it tastes amazing; and it’s surprising un-beetroot-y in flavour.
-You can knock it up in under 5 minutes, and have a food processor full of gloriously versatile, thick, smooth and creamy spread to add to salads, use as a dip, or, even, eat straight out of the fridge with your fingers (yes – it really is that good).
+Beetroot hummus looks amazing, tastes amazing, and it's chocka full of health benefits.
+You can knock it up in less than five minutes, and have a food processor full of gloriously versatile, creamy spread to add to salads, use as a dip, or, yes, eat straight from the fridge.

 300g pack beetroot